A combinatorial higher-rank hyperbolicity condition: Injective hulls and combinatorial dimension

 Suppose now, for the moment, that $X$ is finite.
 Then $E(X)$ is a subcomplex of the boundary of the unbounded polyhedral set $\Del(X) \sub \R^X$.
 The faces of $\Del(X)$ that belong to $E(X)$ are exactly those whose affine hull is determined by a system of equations of the form

 such that every point of $X$ occurs at least once in the system.
 These are precisely the bounded faces of $\Del(X)$.
-Given $f \in E(X)$, the dimension of the minimal face $P$ containing $f$ can be read off from the {\em equality graph} of $f$ on the set $X$ with edges $\{x_i,x_j\}$ corresponding to the above equations: $f$ is uniquely determined on all connected components with a cycle of odd length or a loop $\{x,x\}$ (occurring only if $f = d_x$), whereas $f$ has one degree of freedom on each of the remaining components.
+Given $f \in E(X)$, there is a unique minimal face~$P$ containing $f$ in its relative interior.
+The dimension of $P$ can be read off from the {\em equality graph} of $f$ on the set $X$ with edges $\{x_i,x_j\}$ corresponding to the above equations: $f$ is uniquely determined on all connected components with a cycle of odd length or a loop $\{x,x\}$ (occurring only if $f = d_x$), whereas $f$ has one degree of freedom on each of the remaining components.
 Thus $\dim(P) = n$ is the number of bipartite connected components.
-If $x_1,\ldots,x_n \in X$ are such that there is one $x_i$ in each of them, then the map sending $g \in P$ to $(g(x_1),\ldots,g(x_n))$ is an isometry from $P$ onto a polytope in $\ell_\infty^{\,n}$ (see Lemma~4.1 in~\cite{L}).
-Hence, for finite $X$, $E(X)$ has the structure of a finite polyhedral complex of dimension at most $\frac12|X|$ with $\ell_\infty$-metrics on the cells.
+If $x_1,\ldots,x_n \in X$ are such that there is one $x_i$ in each of them, then the map sending $g \in P$ to $(g(x_1),\ldots,g(x_n))$ is an isometry from $P$ onto a polytope in $\li^{\,n}$ (see Lemma~4.1 and Theorem~4.3 in~\cite{L}).
+In particular, for finite $X$, $E(X)$ has the structure of a finite polyhedral complex of dimension at most $\frac12|X|$ with $\li$-metrics on the cells.
+See p.~93 in~\cite{Dr+} for the possible shapes of $E(X)$ for generic metric spaces up to cardinality $5$.

-The {\em combinatorial dimension} $\dim_\comb(Y)$ of a metric space $Y$ equals the supremum of $\dim(E(X))$ over all finite subsets $X \sub Y$.
+The {\em combinatorial dimension} $\dim_\comb(X)$ of a metric space $X$ equals the supremum of $\dim(E(V))$ over all finite subsets $V \sub X$.
 This notion was introduced by Dress in~\cite{Dr}.
-Theorem~$9'$ (on p.~380) therein provides a variety of characterizations, whereas Theorem~9 in the introduction highlights the equivalence of $Y$ being $(n,0)$-hyperbolic, in our terminology, and the inequality $\dim_\comb(Y) \le n$.
-This equivalence will also follow from the results in the next section in combination with the following characterization (see Corollary~\ref{cor:dress}).
+Theorem~$9'$ (on p.~380) therein provides a variety of characterizations, whereas Theorem~9 in the introduction highlights the equivalence of $X$ being $(n,0)$-hyperbolic, in our terminology, and the inequality $\dim_\comb(X) \le n$.
+This equivalence will also follow from the results in the next section in combination with the following characterization (see Corollary~\ref{Cor:dress}).